KageHayashi/WeatherTerm/README.md

 ## Features
 * Display info about current temperature, humidity, wind speed, and high/low temp of the day
-* Find info on any city in the U.S
+* Find weather info on any city in the U.S

 ## TO-DO
 - [ ] Forecast future weather (ex.
 Five-day, Ten-day, Weekend)